-1909 The Midnight Sons, with a score by Raymond Hubbell and a book by Glen MacDonough, will run at the Broadway Theatre for nearly eight months.
+1909 The Midnight Sons, with a score by Raymond Hubbell and a book by Glen MacDonough, runs at the Broadway Theatre for nearly eight months.
 A highlight of the cast is dancer Vernon Castle.
 Director Ned Wayburn opens the show with an audience on stage watching the real audience.

-1909 J. J. Shubert tells the NY Dramatic Mirror that the Shubert organization is now in a position to play 40 weeks, coast-to-coast, owing to the theatres they own outright or control.
-In the coming season the Shuberts will control 100 attractions.
+1909 J. J. Shubert tells the NY Dramatic Mirror that the Shubert Organization is now in a position to play 40 weeks, coast-to-coast, owing to the theatres they own outright or control.
+In the coming season, the Shuberts controls 100 attractions.

-1920 American playwright Hal Reid died today at the age of 60.
+1920 American playwright Hal Reid dies at the age of 60.
 Among his plays are From Broadway to Bowery and The Kentuckian.
-In 1912 he was appointed censor to the Universal Film Corporation.
+In 1912, he was appointed censor to the Universal Film Corporation.

-1994 Youth has gone awry in Eric Bogosian's subUrbia at Lincoln Center Theater Off-Broadway Mitzi E. Newhouse Theatre.
-The play, set at a suburban 7-Eleven, stars Tim Guinee, Steve Zahn, Josh Hamilton, Wendy Hoopes and Martha Plimpton.
-It will later be adapted into the 1996 film.
+1994 Youth has gone awry in Eric Bogosian's subUrbia at Lincoln Center Theater's Off-Broadway Mitzi E. Newhouse Theatre.
+The play, set at a suburban 7-Eleven, stars Tim Guinee, Steve Zahn, Josh Hamilton, Wendy Hoopes, and Martha Plimpton.

 1998 Jackie Mason, who has brought several stand-up shows to Broadway, gears up for his new work Much Ado About Everything at New York's Catch A Rising Star starting tonight.
-The show will reach The Great White Way's John Golden Theatre Dec.
-30, 1999 and run 182 performances before closing July 30, 2000.
+The show reaches The Great White Way's John Golden Theatre on December 30, 1999 and runs 182 performances.

 2001 The Full Monty launches its national tour in Toronto.